zonbrisad/mpterm/README.md

 - [ ] Add support for 8 bit characters in Hex + Ascii printout
 - [ ] Change from PyQt to PySide.
 - [ ] Change to PyQt6
-- [ ] Enable keyboard interraction when runing external program
+- [x] Enable keyboard interraction when runing external program

 ## Known Issues

-- [x] Rendering: Error when <> characters are included
+- [x] Terminal: Error when <> characters are included
-- [x] Rendering: Text lines overlap with one(maybe two) pixel row(s)
+- [x] Terminal: Text lines overlap with one(maybe two) pixel row(s)
-- [x] Rendering: Terminal rendering performance is slow
+- [x] Terminal: Terminal rendering performance is slow
-- [x] Rendering: Row removal fail
+- [x] Terminal: Row removal fail
-- [x] Rendering: "bpexample attr" fail when executed via extrnal program
+- [x] Terminal: "bpexample attr" fail when executed via extrnal program
+- [x] Terminal: Missing row when many rows sent
+- [ ] Terminal: Reversed text when meny rows sent
 - [ ] UI: Tab cycling is not correct
 - [x] UI: programing mode does not show output from some external programs
 - [ ] Feature: Reconnecting to port despite avrdude using the port